- Focuses on relief from physical suffering caused by a chronic/terminal illness.

 Can I refer myself for Palliative Care or does my doctor have to?

 Palliative Care referrals need to be made by a patient’s medical provider.
-The referral can come from their Primary Care Physician or any Specialist that is treating the patient for their chronic/terminal illness.
+The referral can come from their Primary Care Physician or any Specialist treating the patient for their chronic/terminal illness.
 However, if this is a service the patient is interested in, they can call, and we will be glad to work with their physician to have the referral completed.